apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ## Preprocessing

 ### Disk space
 First step in training with large data is downloading the data and preprocessing it.
 For this tutorial, we will be using the full imagenet dataset.
 Note that, at least 2 TB of disk space is required to download and preprocess this data.
 It is strongly recommended to use SSD instead of HDD.
 SSD is much better at dealing with large number of small files like images.
-After the preprocessing is done and images are packed into recordio files, HDD should be fine for training.
+After the preprocessing is done and images are packed into recordIO files, HDD should be fine for training.

 For this tutorial, we will use AWS storage instance for data preprocessing.
 The storage instance `i3.4xlarge` has 3.8 TB of disk space across two NVMe SSD disks.
 We will use software RAID to combine them into one disk and mount it at `~/data`.